 Yes – both!
-Whether you are a new or existing Tableau Online and/or Tableau Server customer, LBLM was designed with you in mind and a goal of further streamlining the Tableau licence delivery and management experience.
+Whether you are a new or existing Tableau Cloud and/or Tableau Server customer, LBLM was designed with you in mind and a goal of further streamlining the Tableau licence delivery and management experience.

 How do I get LBLM?

-If you’re a Tableau Online customer, you have it!
-As of the 2020.1 version release (February 2020) all Tableau Online sites have the ability to use LBLM.
+If you’re a Tableau Cloud customer, you have it!
+As of the 2020.1 version release (February 2020) all Tableau Cloud sites have the ability to use LBLM.
 The user guide above will break down how to get you started.
 If your authorised users have already activated Creator – Desktop & Prep Builder keys on their local machines, you can [go here] for more information on how to deactivate before instructing users to reactivate with LBLM.